MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/filter-backlogs-boards-plans.md

 ## Filter based on a field

-Choose one or more values from the multi-select drop-down menu for each field.
+With filtering turned on, choose one or more values from the multi-select drop-down menu for each field available to you.
 The values for these fields are populated as follows:

+- **Area**: The Node Name, which specifies the last node of an Area Path, of valid Area Paths and for which there are work items assigned to that Area Path
 - **Assigned To**: All users who are currently assigned to work items on the board plus Unassigned
 - **Iteration**: All Iteration Paths [selected for the current team](../sprints/define-sprints.md) and for which there are work items assigned to that iteration
 - **Work item type**: Work item types defined for the Requirements Category (product backlog) or Features or Epic categories (feature or epic portfolio backlogs), subject to work items being assigned to the work item types